-2. This OA is filed for grant of notional increment due on 1st July of 2019 having retired from service on the 30th June 2019, with consequential benefits.
-3. Brief facts of the case are that the applicant retired from the respondents organization on 30.06.2019 on attaining the age of superannuation.
-The grievance of the applicant is that he was supposed to be granted increment due on 01.07.2019, but he was not granted.
+2. This OA is filed for grant of notional increment due on 1st July of 2010 having retired from service on the 30th June 2010, with consequential benefits.

+3. Brief facts of the case are that the applicant retired from the respondents organization on 30.06.2010 on attaining the age of superannuation.
+The grievance of the applicant is that he was supposed to be granted increment due on 01.07.2010, but he was not granted despite making representation.
 Aggrieved, the OA has been filed.

 4. The contentions of the applicant are that he is entitled for the relief sought in the OA, basing upon the judgment of the Hon'ble Madras High Court in WP No. 15732/2017, which attained finality.
 Applicant cited the order of this Tribunal in OA No. 1155/2018, dt.
 13.03.2020 and contends that he is also similarly placed as that of the applicant therein and therefore, he is entitled for similar relief.
-He further contends that he submitted representation on 03.06.2019 requesting for notional increment on 01.07.2019, but the same has been rejected on 12/13.06.2019.
+He submitted a representation on 14.09.2020 requesting for notional increment based on the judgment of the Hon'ble High Court supra, but the respondents have not passed any order on the same.

 5. Heard the applicant appearing in person and the learned Senior Standing Counsel for respondents and perused the material on record.

 6. This Tribunal earlier granted similar relief in some OAs.
 In OA No.1155/2018, this Tribunal passed an elaborate order discussing the issue on hand threadbare and following the same, several other OAs were disposed.
 Subsequently, on 17.07.2020, in OA Nos.
 325/2020 & Batch, this Tribunal passed a detailed order on the same subject.
 Some of the observations, and the conclusions made in OA No. 325/2020 & batch, are as under: